robhudson/unchartd/README.rst

 TODO
 ====

-* Implement local web app to display checkins.
-* Implement various charts using d3.js.
+* Implement various charts using d3.js
+  * Punchcard chart for checkins by date/time
+  * Map of brewery location checkins
+  * Beers by %ABV
+  * Beers by day of week
+  * Other ideas?